Lately, there’s been a heaviness in the air.

 To look for and recognize those seconds or minutes or hours each day when we’re truly engaged in something joyful, no matter how small.

 That moment popped up for me faster than I expected.
 In the middle of a particularly emotional day full of work stress and nonstop coverage of the Uvalde school shooting, I sat down on my couch, computer on lap, to jump back into my to-dos.
-My boyfriend was napping on the other, and within seconds of me taking a seat, he stretched his legs out and put them on mine.
+My boyfriend was napping on the other side, and within seconds of me taking a seat, he stretched his legs out and put them on mine.
 Then my dog, never one to be left out, climbed into the cramped space between us and closed his eyes.

 As I glanced over at these two, sleeping peacefully and breathing loudly in our sun-drenched, peaceful home, I felt myself exhale and smile.
 Then I rested my head against the back of the couch and soaked in as much joy as I could.